The Fool

 If the Fool were to escape into the daylight beyond the cave, he would initially experience pain as his eyes adjusted to the brightness, causing blindness and a desire to retreat back to the familiar surroundings of the cave.
 Upon returning he might convince other inmates that the world outside was evil, full of pain and blindness, reinforcing the belief in the Ordinary World of the cave as more desirable.

-To embrace the truth and make the leap into the real world, the Fool must ignore any initial discomfort and maintain a firm inner belief despite his fear.
-This leap will result in a fundamental change that might be seen as madness if he returned to the cave, telling stories of things that were unimaginable to the other inmates.
+To embrace the truth, the Fool must ignore the pain of awakening and maintain inner belief despite his fear.
+This leap results in a fundamental change.
 For real growth, the Fool can never go back.

-The broken chains in the card symbolize this freedom from previous confinement and the torch symbol above the Fool represents the light from the real world that illuminated the shadows within the cave.
+The broken chains in the card symbolize this freedom from previous confinement.
+The torch symbol above the Fool represents the light from the real world that illuminated the shadows within the cave.

 Description and Symbology